 How do you cut wooden ridges without a router?

-If you’re looking to add a bit of extra detail to your woodworking projects, inlaying wooden ridges is a great way to do it.
+If you’re looking to add a bit of extra detail to your woodworking projects, cutting in wooden ridges is a great way to do it.
 But what do you do if you don’t have a router?

 Luckily, there are a few different ways to cut wooden ridges without a router.
 You can use a chisel or even a sharp knife.

 If you’re using a chisel, start by marking the area where you want the ridge to be.
-Then, use your chisel to slowly and carefully remove material from the area, careful not to go too deep.
+Then, use your chisel to slowly and carefully remove material from the area either side, careful not to go too deep.
 Keep going until you’ve achieved the desired depth and width for your ridge.
+To tidy it up use some sandpaper to smooth out the ridges to give the desired affect.

 How do you inlay wood without a router?

 If you’re looking to add a decorative touch to your woodworking project, inlaying wood is a great option.
 But if you don’t have a router, don’t worry – you can still achieve beautiful results.
-Here are five ways to inlay wood without a router:
+Marquetry is a technique to achieve the same results as inlaying.
+You veneer the whole surface of the workpiece using different types of wood to create the patterns you would have created by inlaying veneer into the existing work piece.

 How do you hollow wood without a router?